A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 The text found in the note filter: field is extracted and analyzed by AnkiMorphs.
 AnkiMorphs can then place information about that text into dedicated fields on your cards.

-Note: The first time you select an extra field you have to do a full sync upload to AnkiWeb.
-If you have a lot of cards (500K+), then syncing might become a problem.
-Read more about it on the Anki FAQ.
+Note: The first time you select an extra field, you will need to perform a full sync upload to AnkiWeb.
+If you have a large number of cards (500K+), syncing might become an issue.
+For more details, refer to the Anki FAQ.

 The fields contain the following:

-A list of the morphs that are still unknown to you that was found in the text
+A list of the morphs that are still unknown to you.

 • am-highlighted: